Ravaelles/Atlantis/README.md

 Take a look at this site: http://sscaitournament.com/

 It's tournament for Starcraft bots where all bots play online matches that are transmitted 364/24/7.
 Pretty cool, eh?
-There you can will find all the information about participation and submission of your bot.
+There you can find all the information about participation and submission of your bot.
 Adun Toridas!